 'The implications of that combined effect on the service which we work hard to provide to our patients is serious.’

-Dr Harwood has written to the chancellor Philip Hammond and health secretary Matt Hancock to highlight the ‘desperate implications’ of the NHS pension rules for the NHS.
+Dr Harwood has written to the chancellor Philip Hammond and health secretary Matt Hancock on behalf of doctors across the UK to highlight the ‘desperate implications’ of the NHS pension rules for the NHS.

 ‘Our most expert and experienced doctors are being forced to retire early because of their lifetime commitment to the NHS,’ he said.